vegaprotocol/documentation/docs/node-operators/how-to/snapshots.md

 You can then start your node using a snapshot either directly from the command line or with the configuration file by specifying the block height.

+If you don't specify a block height it will load from the latest local snapshot.

 From the command line:
 ```
 vega node --home=/path/to/vega/home --snapshot.load-from-block-height=901
 ```

-From the configuration file in the Snapshot section:
+Alternatively, add the block height in the configuration file in the Snapshot section:
 ```
 [Snapshot]
   ...